Butcher’s Yard, Corn Exchange Street/Slaughterhouse Lane/Fair Yard

 History of the Butcher's Yard Slaughterhouse lane

-Corn Exchange Street was previously known as Slaughterhouse Lane.
+Corn Exchange Street was previously known as Slaughterhouse Lane and before that, Fair Yard.
 To the east of the lane was the Beast Market and a slaughter yard.
 The map published by he Historic Towns Trust of Cambridge in 1800 shows Slaughterhouse Lane and Union Street on the west side of the modern Guildhall site.

 The documents in the possession of the firm of Rattee and Kett concerning this site start with the last will and testament of of John Haslop, a sadler and harness maker, dated 26th March 1825.
 Although the will makes it clear that John wishes his saddle making business carried on after his death, there is recognition that his wife Martha and son Peter also run a butcher’s business.
 The property that he leaves to his wife lists: the house and premises lately purchased of Daniel Shuttleworth in Benet Street, the slaughterhouse in Slaughterhouse Lane and the butcher’s shop on Market Hill.
 He directs that after Martha’s death, the slaughterhouse shall become the property of his son Peter.